-APO launched it’s Linked Semantic Platforms for Policy and Practice (LSP) project on the 6th March, with an inaugural kick-off meeting at the Hawthorn Arts Centre.
+APO got started on the Linked Semantic Platforms for Policy and Practice (LSP) project on the 6 March, with a kick-off meeting at the Hawthorn Arts Centre in Melbourne.

-Funded by the Australian Research Council (ARC) Linkage Infrastructure, Equipment and Facilities (LEIF) grant, the LSP project is significant because it aims to revolutionise the way researchers are able to access, and analyse policy documents and data.
+Funded by an Australian Research Council (ARC) Linkage Infrastructure, Equipment and Facilities (LIEF) grant, the LSP project is significant because it aims to revolutionise the way researchers are able to access, and analyse policy documents and data.
 The main objective of the two-year LSP Project is to develop the next generation of decision-support tools for interdisciplinary research on critical public policy issues.

 APO has joined a pilot project being run by the DuraSpace foundation that will assist us to export and connect our data with that of other research systems and standards from around the world and visualise the results as graph databases.